 This place has much calmer, laid-back, and relaxed weather which allows the visitors to enjoy the beauty of this place even more.
 Lido is undoubtedly the best escape and even supplies a stark contrast to the busy streets and waterways which surround the grand canal of Venice city.

 There is only a small bridge in the relative scheme of Venice namely the Bridge of Sighs which is one of the most viewed structural buildings in the city and is an important ancient landmark.
 It passes over the Rio di Palazzio.
 This bridge connects the two places that are Prigioni Nuove to Doge’s Palace.
 Whilst visiting the city of Venice St. Mark’s Square is an absolute place for visitors.

 San Giorgio Maggiore

-This is one of the most smaller islands which is not connected to the main canals of Venice.
+This is one of the most smaller islands which is not connecting to the main canals of Venice.
 San Giorgio Maggiore covers a short distance from the Venice Basin and the Grande Canal and can be reached by water taxi.
-San Giorgio Monastery is located on the island which has a fantastic view, even the Church of San Giorgio Maggiore and the large campanile which mirrors the one standing in St. Mark’s Square.
+San Giorgio Monastery is located on the island which has a fantastic view.
+Even the Church of San Giorgio Maggiore and the large campanile mirror the one standing in St. Mark’s Square.